Phrogz/ZSS/README.md

 local style1 = main:clone():load('style1a.css')
 local _, bID = style1:add('#additional { rules:here }')

-style1:match() --> uses base.css, day.css, style1a.css, and additional rules loaded during add()
+style1:match(…) --> uses base.css, day.css, style1a.css, and additional rules loaded during add()

 style1:disable(bID)
-style1:match() --> uses base.css, day.css, style1a.css
+style1:match(…) --> uses base.css, day.css, style1a.css

 main:disable('day.css')
-style1:match() --> uses base.css and style1a.css
+style1:match(…) --> uses base.css and style1a.css
-main:match() --> uses base.css only
+main:match(…)   --> uses base.css only

 main:enable('day.css')
-style1:match() --> uses base.css, day.css, and style1a.css
+style1:match(…) --> uses base.css, day.css, and style1a.css
-main:match() --> uses base.css and day.css
+main:match(…)   --> uses base.css and day.css

 style1:disable('day.css')
-style1:match() --> uses base.css and doc1a.css
+style1:match(…) --> uses base.css and doc1a.css
-main:match() --> uses base.css and day.css
+main:match(…)   --> uses base.css and day.css
 ```

-**Note**: As shown in the last lines of the example above, a cloned style may disable rules loaded in its parent; however, doing so does not disable them for the parent (or other clones of the parent).
+**Note**: As shown in the last lines of the example above, a cloned style may disable rules _loaded_ in its parent; however, doing so does not disable them for the parent (or other clones of the parent).

 ## myZSS:enable(sheetid)

 Re-enable CSS previously disabled with `disable()`.
 (See `disable()` for an example.)

 # License & Contact